 Heather explains how she has worked to create Story Massage sessions that are fully inclusive for all children in her class.

-1. Demonstrating Story Massage to members of staff
+1. Demonstrating the programme to members of staff

-Heather introduced the idea of Story Massage at a teachers’ meeting and then put time aside to show staff in Green Class how to do the ten strokes and talk about the benefits of positive, respectful touch through Story Massage activities.
+Heather introduced the idea of the programme at a teachers’ meeting and then put time aside to show staff in Green Class how to do the ten strokes and talk about the benefits of positive, respectful touch through Story Massage activities.
 This was an ideal time for staff to ask questions and work together to share ideas for how it would best benefits their pupils.
-The staff are aware that they are not trained in Story Massage and work under the guidance of Heather.
-(Some are planning to attend a training day in the future).
+The staff are aware that they are not trained in and work under the guidance of Heather.
+She encouraged them to take the online training course.

 2. Encouraging children to accept touch